Natalie Murdock’s platform for the

 Across our District, people that have lived in their neighborhoods for decades are struggling to keep their homes.
 Natalie Murdock’s affordable housing plans for the NC senate will work to remove legislative barriers that prevent local communities from utilizing the creative and innovative tools neighboring states are using to fight gentrification and keep people in their homes.
 We can work to expand public-private partnerships, incentivize homeowners to stay in their homes, and provide tax credits to communities that need help with home repairs to maintain the value of their homes.
 Renters need additional rights and support; let’s continue to fund eviction diversion programs.
 State agencies that support our homeless populations are working to provide services in the midst of devastating state funding cuts, those services need to be fully restored.

 According to a community health assessment, rising housing costs appear to negatively impact renters more than homeowners.
 23% of homeowners spent a third or more of their income on housing, versus 48% of renters, in 2017.
-67% of white households in Durham own and occupy their homes compared to 41% of black households and 33% of Latin households.
 Despite being banned in 1968, the practice of “redlining”—calculating risk based on a neighborhood’s racial demographics—has likely contributed to at least 30% of the recent disparity in homeownership between residents of color and white residents.

 Public Schools in our district need adequate funding to provide our children with the education and tools they need to compete upon graduation.
 We must work to prepare students for the jobs of tomorrow.
 Let’s pay our teachers what they deserve, expand free Pre-K, and fully restore our Teaching Fellows Program.